On May 14, 1996, a 15-year-old middle school student shot his

 their own group, as they depend on the collective self-esteem

 of their group to compensate for their weakness.
-Perhaps
+Perhaps then,

-difference between belonging to a gang and belonging to an athletic team is the
+belonging to a gang and belonging to an athletic team is the

-To effectively target adolescent depression, schools need
+To effectively target adolescent depression, schools need to

-pep talks.
+talks.
 Self-esteem can only be improved when the environment

 in which the person lives improves -- improvement, in terms